GanGral/Getting_and_Cleaning_Data/README.md

 ##Programming Assignemnt for Week 3 Coursera "Getting and Cleaning Data" Course

-You should create one R script called run_analysis.R that does the following.
+Here lies R script called run_analysis.R that does the following:

 1.Merges the training and the test sets to create one data set.